joonk025/critique/README.md

 # critique

-Mobile app - Ask for feedback, send feedback, receive feedback
+Mobile application for asking, sending and receiving feedback based on custom questions.